betrusted-io/betrusted-io.github.io/README.md

-betrusted is a security enclave with human-friendly I/O.
+Betrusted is a security enclave with human-friendly I/O.

 ## The Birds, the Bees, and the Private Keys